-Prepayment customers can also avail of a top-up plan said to be within the three cheapest PPM tariffs, at only 14% below the current price cap.
+Prepayment customers can also avail of a top-up plan said to be within the three cheapest PPM tariffs at only 14% below the current price cap.

-This landmark partnership between Octopus Energy and the Mayor of London is part of the ambitious target of decarbonising the capital.
-It is included in the ‘Energy for Londoners’ programme, wherein the city aims to provide healthy and affordable housing, energy-efficient workplaces, and a supply of local green energy to the capital.
+This landmark partnership between Octopus Energy and the Mayor is part of the ambitious target of decarbonising London.
+It is included in the Energy for Londoners programme, wherein the city aims to provide healthy and affordable households, energy-efficient workplaces, and a supply of local green energy to the capital.

 Octopus Energy provides its customer service expertise to the partnership.